Daniel Hollie

 Daniel Richard Hollie (born October 3, 1977) is an American retired professional wrestler.
-Hollie is best known for his appearances with World Wrestling Entertainment between 2003 and 2006 under the ring name Danny Basham, and Total Nonstop Action Wrestling under the ring name Damaja.
+He is best known for his tenures in World Wrestling Entertainment (WWE) between 2003 and 2007 under the ring name Danny Basham and in Total Nonstop Action Wrestling under the ring name Damaja in 2007.

 Professional wrestling career

-Ohio Valley Wrestling (1998–2003)
+Ohio Valley Wrestling (1999–2003)

 Hollie made his wrestling debut in Ohio Valley Wrestling (OVW), as the Damaja.
 On January 6, 1999, he and David C. were awarded the OVW Tag Title when Nick Dinsmore no-showed and Rob Conway was counted out.
 He was also a three-time OVW Champion, defeating the likes of Dinsmore, Flash Flanagan, and Nova.

 In 2000 Danny Hollie made a few appearances on WWF Jakked and in dark matches under the ring name Danny Holliday.
 In 2003, he was given the managerial services of Tough Enough II winner Shaniqua.